 Follow-up one year after financing completed – step 2

 RJ Sabbatical is also followed up one year after completed financing to evaluate the initiative.

 Log in using your username (e-mail address) and password.
 Click on your application and open it under the Uppföljning (Follow-up) tab.
 Write your report in Word and paste it into the field.
 Note that the system can only handle simple text formatting.
 Do not use italics, header formatting, symbols, formula symbols, images or tables.
 The text should contain a maximum of 5,000 characters.
 You may write the report in Swedish or English.
 Do not forget to submit the report before you log out.
 This report will not be published on RJ’s website since it is a follow-up of the pilot project with this support form.
-If you have any questions about the follow up, contact Britta Lövgren.

 The following are to be reported:

 - What did the grant lead to in the form of: